lumilio/Jungle-didakoo.com-README.md/README.md

 ## Business model

 This is "one time purchase" videogame.
-No third part advertising in Jungle didakoo.com
-Sellin didakoo Nfts is the only business of the project:
-Game system recognize the following Nfts collections,
+No third part advertising in Jungle didakoo.com , sellin didakoo Nfts is the only business of the project, Game system recognize the following Nfts collections:

 - [didakoo items](https://opensea.io/collection/didakoo-items")
 - [didakoo items 2024](https://opensea.io/collection/didakoo-items-2024")